I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 So let’s get into the process of writing the perfect resume.

 I want to start by saying that if you research online, there are many different guidelines for writing a resume.

-And while they each have their own unique aspects, almost all of them follow a very simple format.
+And while they each have unique aspects, almost all follow a very simple format.

 And that’s what I want to look at in this section.

 Well, that’s easy enough.

 Your contact details should be at the top of the first page of your resume and will appear under your name.